-RNOR (Resident But Not Ordinarily Resident) is not very well know even in NRI circles.
-A few days back when I wrote a post about “status of NRE FD after return to India“ – I got few emails & comments that they have not heard about this.
+RNOR (Resident But Not Ordinary Resident) is not very well know even in NRI circles.
+A few days back when I wrote a post about “status of NRE FD after return to India” – I got a few emails & comments that they have not heard about this.

-Surprisingly even bankers don’t provide this information to NRI returning to India after the long stay.
-This increase tax liability of NRIs which he would have saved legally.
+Surprisingly even bankers don’t provide this information to NRI returning to India after a long stay.
+This increase the tax liability of NRIs which he would have saved legally.

 So I thought to cover this in detail including RNOR India tax & also added a calculator.

-RNOR stands for Resident But Not Ordinarily Resident.
+RNOR stands for Resident But Not Ordinary Resident.
 It is a residential status given to certain people.
 Here are the conditions of determining whether a person is RNOR or not –

 If the person is a resident Indian, he/she will be given the RNOR status if –